mm80843/T3.5/docs/Benef/PBN__Benef_168.md

 # __Public health monitoring__

-## Name of the Benefit

-Wastewater surveillance captures the full extent of the disease at a community level.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in wastewater surveillance can improve public health monitoring.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_170.md)